jakershaw/jakershaw/README.md

 My career background is primarily in finance but I've always enjoyed learning about and creating more technical projects.
 My Masters degree in Engineering and past experience working in a Data Science Consultancy have been very helpful in that respect!

-In addition to coding projects I also write, produce and perform songs (original songs and covers), so some of the projects showcased relate to the technical aspects of that - see one of my live performances!
+In addition to coding projects I also write, produce and perform songs (original songs and covers) - see one of my live performances at the link below!

 youtube.com/watch?time_continue=1&v=Uc56ojLlkio&embeds_referring_euri=http%3A%2F%2Flocalhost%3A5000%2F&source_ve_path=Mjg2NjY